Aspherical Lagrangian submanifolds, Audin's conjecture and cyclic dilations: Proof of Corollaries

 It remains to show that $\widetilde{L}$ is a finite cover of $L$.
-Note that since $\mu(\gamma)=2$ and $|\tilde{x}(\gamma)|=n$, we have $H_n(\mathcal{L}(\gamma)L;\mathbb{R})\neq0$.
+Note that since $\mu(\gamma)=2$ and $|\tilde{x}(\gamma)|=n-1$, we have $H_n(\mathcal{L}(\gamma)L;\mathbb{R})\neq0$.
 By Lemmas \ref{lemma:homeo} and \ref{lemma:h-equiv}, $\mathcal{L}(\gamma)L$ is homotopy equivalent to the $n$-manifold $\widetilde{L}$.
 Since $H_n(\widetilde{L};\mathbb{R})\neq0$, it follows that $\widetilde{L}$ is compact, which forces $\widetilde{L}\rightarrow L$ to be a finite covering. \end{proof}

+\begin{remark} In \cite{jlf}, Section 5, it is claimed that the $K\left(\ker(\mu|_{Z_\gamma}),1\right)$ space $K$ can be realized as a manifold.
+However, it is unclear to the author how to prove this claim in general.
+When $n=3$, the fact that $\widetilde{L}$ is homotopy equivalent to $S^1\times\Sigma_g$ for some closed oriented surface $\Sigma_g$ follows from Stallings' fibration theorem (\cite{jh3}, Theorem 11.6).
+When $n\geq6$, the fact that $K$ can be taken to be a closed manifold can likely be proved using Farrell's fibration theorem \cite{tft}.\footnote{The author thanks the anonymous referee for pointing out this issue.} \end{remark}

-\begin{proof}[Proof of Corollary \ref{corollary:3}] Let $L\subset M$ be a compact, orientable, prime 3-manifold.
+\begin{proof}[Proof of Corollary \ref{corollary:3}] Let $L$ be a compact, orientable, prime $3$-manifold.
 It is known that $L$ is either diffeomorphic to $S^1\times S^2$, or $L$ is irreducible, meaning that every $S^2\subset L$ bounds a ball.

-Let $L$ be an irreducible 3-manifold.
-When $H_1(L;\mathbb{Q})\neq0$, it follows that $\pi_1(L)$ is infinite, and the universal cover of $L$ is non-compact.
-In this case the argument is identical to the proof in Section 5 of \cite{jlt}, Corollary 1.2, which implies that $L$ is diffeomorphic to $S^1\times\Sigma_g$ for some $g\geq1$.
+Let $L\subset M$ be an irreducible Lagrangian $3$-manifold.
+There there are two possibilities, either $\pi_1(L)$ is infinite, or it is finite.
+When $\pi_1(L)$ is infinite, the universal cover of $L$ is non-compact.
+In this case the argument is identical to the proof in Section 5 of \cite{jlf}, Corollary 1.2, which implies that $L$ is diffeomorphic to $S^1\times\Sigma_g$ for some $g\geq1$.
 When $\pi_1(L)$ is finite, applying Perelman's proof of the Geometrization Conjecture we see that $L$ is a spherical space form. \end{proof}